samgabrail/web-blog-vault/README.md

 ```

 ## Unseal the Vault
-Run the following command 3 times providing 3 out of the 5 unseal keys.
+Run the following command to unseal
 ```shell
 vault operator unseal
 ```